cpimenta-apsoftware/cpimenta-apsoftware/README.md

 My name is Caique Pimenta and i'm a Software Engineer and Full Stack developer.

-- :white_check_mark: TypeScript / Node.js / AngularJS / React JS / Express.js / Loopback
+- :white_check_mark: TypeScript / Node.js / Angular / React / Express.js / Loopback
-- :white_check_mark: Currently using  **AngularJS** framework to frontend and LoopBack to backend
+- :white_check_mark: Currently using  **Angular** framework to frontend and LoopBack to backend
 - :green_book: Learning Next.js

 also i'm CTO of [@APSoftware](https://github.com/AP-Software-Sistemas-de-Informacao) where I do private projects and on demand.